WHERE TO SEE GORILLAS and Chimpanzees

 13. Volcanoes National Park

-Situated in NW Rwanda, this is a landscape of six active and three extinct volcanoes, but thankfully home to the far from extinct mountain gorilla.
+Situated in NW Rwanda, this is a landscape of six active and three extinct volcanoes, but thankfully home to the far-from extinct mountain gorilla.
 They thrive in the cool temperate bamboo and evergreen, elevated forests.
-The national park is the Rwandan section of the Virunga Mountains that straddle the borders of Rwanda, Uganda and Democratic Republic of Congo, a massif that minds around 400 mountain gorillas.
+The national park is the Rwandan section of the Virunga Mountains that straddle the borders of Rwanda, Uganda and the Democratic Republic of Congo, a massif that minds around 400 mountain gorillas.
+WHERE TO SEE GORILLAS and Chimpanzees